Service to the World

 Operation Nightwatch ministers to the physical, emotional, social, and spiritual needs of a diverse group of people experiencing homelessness and social isolation.
 Operation Nightwatch operates hospitality centers around Portland.
-Volunteers are needed for a once-a-month shift from 6:15 to 11:15 p.m. at at other times to help administer the centers and interact with guests.
+Volunteers are needed for a once-a-month shift from 6:15 to 11:15 p.m. and at other times to help administer the centers and interact with guests.

 Bread for the World (Spring)

 Bread for the World is a Christian organization that advocates for an end to hunger in the United States and around the world.
 Westminster sponsors an annual Offering of Letters, which enables people to write their senators and representatives in Congress in support of legislation aimed at eradicating hunger.

 Christmas in July (Summer)